SAP/spartacus-docs/_pages/dev/tag-management-system-examples.md

 <!-- End Google Tag Manager -->
 ```

-For more details on this, please check the [official docs](https://developers.google.com/tag-manager/quickstart).
+For more information, see the [Google Tag Manager documentation](https://developers.google.com/tag-manager/quickstart).

-## Google Analytics (GA)
+## Google Analytics

-As both GA and GTM observe the same `dataLayer`, you can leverage Spartacus' out-of-the-box support for GTM.
-You just need to include a different code snippet to your `index.html`.

-As per the [official GA docs](https://developers.google.com/analytics/devguides/collection/gtagjs), the code snippet should looks something like:
+Google Analytics observes the same `dataLayer` as GTM, so you can set up GA in Spartacus the same way you set up GTM.
+In this case, you include a GA-specific script in your `index.html`.
+The following is an example:

 ```html
 <!-- Global site tag (gtag.js) - Google Analytics -->